Energy: European scale

 So on a global scale gross hydropower potential will increase by 2.4% - 6.3%, and mean cooling water discharge capacity will decrease by 4.5% - 15%, between now and the end of this century.
 These numbers may be misleading when looking at the possibilities to expand actual hydropower and thermoelectric power.
 Both hydropower and thermoelectric power may increase up to a few hundred percent in the course of this century (45).
 These percentages are completely different from the relative changes of the upper limits due to the fact that currently only 5% and 0.3% of these upper limits of gross hydropower potential and mean cooling water discharge capacity are actually being used for hydropower and thermoelectric power, respectively (45)!
 Thus, there seems to be a lot of potential to further increase hydropower and thermoelectric power.
 This is especially interesting since most current hydropower plants are situated in regions with expected declines in mean annual stream flow (49), whereas a large part of the world’s land surface will experience increases in stream flow and thus in gross hydropower potential (45).

-Opportunities in Europe
+Opportunities and vulnerabilities for electricity production in Europe

 While the wind power share in the world’s electricity mix is currently 3%, wind power already provides 15 to 30% of national electricity in a few countries (e.g. Ireland, Spain, Portugal, Denmark) and is targeted to provide 18 % of global electricity by 2050 (35).
 In Europe, wind power installed capacity represents almost 40 % of the installed capacity globally in 2013 (36).
 It is expected to double within the next 10 years and might quadruple by the middle of the century (37).
 By 2020, the European Commission aims to produce 15.7% of the EU’s electricity from wind (43).
 In 2014, offshore and land-based wind farms generated about 7.3 % of Europe’s total electricity consumption in an average year (50).